cs3org/OCM-API/IETF-RFC.md

 After this, the Receiving Server MAY notify the Receiving Party and/or the Sending Server, and will act as an API client through which the Receiving Party can access the Resource.
-After that, the Share may be updated, deleted, and/or reshared.
+After that, the Share MAY be updated, deleted, and/or reshared.

 # Establishing Contact
-Before the Sending Server can send a Share Creation Notification to the Receiving Server, it needs to establish the Receiving Party's OCM Address (containing the Receiving Server's FQDN, and the Receiving Party's identifier), among other things.
+Before the Sending Server can send a Share Creation Notification to the Receiving Server, it MUST establish the Receiving Party's OCM Address (containing the Receiving Server's FQDN, and the Receiving Party's identifier), among other things.
 Some steps may preceed the Sending Gesture, allowing the Sending Party to establish (with some